 Reference issues in your development work

-Enjoy the seamless integration of issues and code when your admin has connected Jira Software to Bitbucket Cloud, GitHub, GitLab, or other supported developer tools.
+Enjoy the seamless integration of issues and code when your admin has connected Jira to Bitbucket Cloud, GitHub, GitLab, or other supported developer tools.

 Before you begin